 Nokia joins AVX in the ‘Solutions for Hope’ initiative

-Nokia joins AVX in the ‘Solutions for Hope’ initiative, uses validated conflict-free DRC tantalum in products
+Nokia has joined AVX in the ‘Solutions for Hope’ initiative, using validated conflict-free DRC tantalum in products.

 AVX Corporation, a manufacturer of advanced passive components and interconnect solutions, announced that Nokia has joined AVX in the Solutions for Hope initiative.
 “We are very pleased that Nokia has joined Motorola Solutions, Intel, HP and Foxconn to support the Solutions for Hope initiative.
 We have many more companies evaluating the program and anticipate further membership in the near future,” said Bill Millman, Tantalum Divisional Director of Quality and Technology at AVX.